LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - ID (unambigous)
 - Significance (unambigous, set only by PO)
 - Effort (set only by Team)
+- Name
-- Name - Label/Topic
+- Label/Topic
 - Description (User story / use case)
 - Criteria for aceptance
 - Notes / References
-- Source
+- Source (who added this requirement)
 - Risk

 The **Product Owner** is responsible for the Product Backlog.
 He has to decide about the significance of the Backlog Items.
 But he is not allowed to estimate the effort of an item.
 This can be only done by the team.

+It's a good practice to estimate the most significant backlog items that are not estimated yet once a week.

 Sprint Backlog
 --------------